SaxonRah/Python-Triangular-Expansion/README.md

 Some of the ideas in other files could be combined with others like for example combining Simplified TEA Visibility and Basic TEA 3 Performance.
 I'm sure there are other good combinations you may wish to explore.

 I've also implemented d-TEA (Distance-constrained Triangular Expansion Algorithm) from the paper ["Optimizing Mesh to Improve the Triangular Expansion Algorithm for Computing Visibility Regions"](https://www.researchgate.net/publication/378128105_Optimizing_Mesh_to_Improve_the_Triangular_Expansion_Algorithm_for_Computing_Visibility_Regions) in the file "Randomized_dTEA_with_Holes.py" and "Randomized_dTEA_with_Holes_2.py" again, it may have logical errors and poorly implemented functions.
+It should be noted I included two grid based dTEA implementations as well; one unoptimized and one optimized.

 # Randomized dTEA with Holes